 Be cautious of taking on more debt than you can truly afford just to consolidate your existing debts.
 Debt consolidation loans can seem attractive, but make sure you have a plan to pay off the new consolidated loan and avoid racking up additional credit card debt after consolidation.

 Also, consider how the term length of the debt consolidation loan compares to your existing debts.
 The loan may have higher monthly payments over a shorter timeframe, so run the numbers carefully.
+Some loans may have prepayment penalties, so be sure to check the fine print before signing.

 The major problem with this simple concept is that in our current economic environment, finding a lender that will extend an unsecured debt consolidation loan at a low rate is much easier said than done.
-In fact, it is pretty much impossible for someone that doesn’t have great credit and is already struggling with their current monthly payments.
+In fact, it is pretty much impossible for someone that doesn't have great credit history and is already struggling with their current monthly payments.
 No lender wants to take on another lenders problems.

 If you have been turned down for several unsecured debt consolidation loans from traditional lenders you may want to look into peer to peer lending networks like Lending Club or Prosper.
 Since they are programs that connect potential borrowers directly to investors and essentially cut the bank out of the equation, it can often times be easier to get an approval.
-However, in order to qualify for a loan your credit score will need to be at least in the mid 600’s.
+However, in order to qualify for a personal loan for debt, your credit score will need to be at least in the mid 600's.

 If your score is lower than 670, you will not likely get approved and if it isn’t higher than the mid 700’s than the rate on your loan is likely to be in the 12% to 15% range making your monthly payments likely higher than your current minimum monthly payments.
 This is due to the fact that the loan will only be amortized over a 3 to 5 year period which is considerably shorter than most credit cards.